zihansu5/CMPUT404-assignment-css-hell/README.md

 image & image captions:
 1. adjusted the margin of the image
+2. added border to the images
-2. centered the image
+3. centered the image
-3. added background to the image captions
+4. added background to the image captions
-4. changed the color of text in the captions
+5. changed the color of text in the captions
-5. changed the padding
+6. changed the padding

 Assignment: CSS Hell